 If your web or mobile application involves user-generated content, you may encounter users who upload inappropriate photos or images to your application.
 These could be images which offend other users - adult content, violent photos, etc. - or images which cause your site to violate laws or regulations.

-Handling user uploaded images on your website can be a time consuming task.
+Handling user uploaded images and other files on your website can be a time consuming task.
+As images grow larger, uploading and processing them becomes more and more complex.
+For example, common upload issues for images and other files may relate to browser limitations, server configuration issues, memory and timeout issues.
+Specifically, handling user uploaded images on your website can be a hassle.
 In this post, we'll show how Cloudinary's cloud-based image management service can help you turn user uploading into a lightweight operation that bypasses your servers altogether.

 How do you crop an image to a custom shape?
 How do you add a shadow effect to an image with transparency?
 How do you add text overlay to an image without using HTML?

 If you build or maintain a website with a lot of images, you've probably had many questions like these.
 Most developers who work with images have scripts or tools that can achieve dozens if not hundreds of image transformations - from basics like crop and resize, to advanced stuff like shadow and transparency, watermarks, face detection, etc. But how do you mix and match these transformations correctly to solve a problem or achieve a certain effect?